kelseyhightower/kubernetes-the-hard-way/README.md

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
-This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).
+This guide is not for someone looking for a fully automated tool to bring up a Kubernetes cluster.
 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!